Scalar Cherenkov radiation from high-energy cosmic rays: Scalar Ch erenkov Radiation

 We observe without surprise that the energy loss is proportional to $\P$ and to the scalar coupling constant squared $(q_s M\e{P})^2$.
 We also note that the relativistic Lorentz factor $\gamma^{-2}=1-v^2$ suppresses the energy loss for ultra-relativistic particles.
 We could expect that the radiated energy vanishes as $v\rightarrow 1$, because photons have a traceless energy-momentum tensor, thereby eliminating the source from the start.
 Perhaps more unexpected is the $c\e{s}^{-4}$ dependence, which highly enhances the energy loss if the scalar-wave speed is low.

 In the k-essence case investigated here, we may replace $c\e{s}^2, q\e{s}, \P$ with their expressions \eqref{eq:cs2}, \eqref{eq:qs} and \eqref{eq:P} to get

-Interestingly, the dependence on $\bG_{2,XX}$ disappears from the expression for the energy loss; it however remains important for the condition of validity $v>c_s$.
+Interestingly, the dependence on $\bG_{2,XX}$ disappears from the expression for the energy loss; it however remains important for the condition of validity $v>c\e{s}$.
 This cancellation is due to the fact that $q\e{s}$ and $c\e{s}^2$ have the same denominator and that there is no other dependence of the energy loss per unit distance on $\bG_{2,XX}$.
+In fact, when $\bG_{2,XX} \to 0$, the condition $v>c\e{s}$ forces $v\to 1$ and the Lorentz factor $\gamma^{-2}= 1- v^2$ drives the energy loss per unit distance to vanish, as one may expect.
 Note that the prefactor $ (3 + \bG_{2,X} \bG_4 \bG_{4,\ph}^{-2})^{-1}$ which depends on the functional form of $\bG_{2}$ and $\bG_4$ cannot be large.
 In fact, stability requirements ($\bG_{2,X} + 2 X \bG_{2,XX}>0$ together with $c\e{s}^2>0$) imply $\bG_{2,X} + \bG_{4,\ph}^2 \bG_4^{-1}>0$ and $\bG_{4}>0$, which bound this dimensionless coupling to belong to $[0, 1/3]$.
 The situation where the conformal coupling is arbitrarly small (i.e., $\bG_4 \to 0$) could drive the proportionality factor to be large, however, we do not expect it to deviate too much from unity in dark-energy-motivated scenarios~\cite{LISACosmologyWorkingGroup:2019mwx}.